ceramicnetwork/js-ceramic/docs-src/adr/1-state-refactor.adr.md

 Document operations can be invoked from few places.
 One is external API commands: HTTP endpoints of a Ceramic node.
 Another is JS API: calling in-process Ceramic node.
 The third one is IPFS pubsub.
 Also, there is anchoring mechanism, that is a continuous polling of the anchor service.
 These could be started concurrently.

 We want to maintain document state consistency in the presence of concurrent operations.
-Under no circumstances two operations are allowed to change the document at the same time.
+Under no circumstances two operations are allowed to change the same document at the same time.

 * Option 1: On cache eviction wait for the operations on a document to finish.